Belmont Glass Works: 1870s

 Directors elected for 1870 were Henry Faupel, Levi Cassell, Charles H. Over, General George Washington Hoge, C. Hess, John Robinson, and Henry Carr.
 Faupel was company president.
 By February 1870, the company was producing about $200,000 worth of glass per year, and was considering adding to its capacity.
 A new furnace was in operation by November 1870, giving the factory two furnaces and more than double the original capacity.

 Portions of the company's management left in 1876 to form a new company.

 In 1872, with the plant's capacity expanded, its employee count exceeded 150.
 That same year, Charles Henry Over, John Robinson, and Henry Faupel patented a seamless chimney mold for lamps—an improvement to the current version that left seams on the glass.
 James Hobbs, of Wheeling, was elected president in 1873.
 William A. Gorby was secretary.

 At the beginning of 1875 General George Washington Hoge was elected president of the company, and William A. Gorby secretary.
 A newspaper noted that $500 of the company's original stock was worth $3,125, and called the company "one of the most reliable and flourishing establishments in the country".

 E.G. Morgan became president in 1876.
-During during the year, many of the company's directors began selling their company stock.
+During the year, many of the company's directors began selling their company stock.
 This portion of management submitted resignations in August.
 E.G. Morgan (president), William A. Gorby (secretary), Charles Henry Over (manager), John Robinson, and others formed a new (and separate) glassmaking venture called Bellaire Goblet Company.